 When we speak of search engines, we nearly always mean Google.
 When we say "SEO", it's safe to assume we're talking about Google optimization.
-In part, this is understandable — Google's desktop search market share (at least in the US) is almost two thirds, so it's only fair Google has been most marketers' primary focus for a while.
+In part, this is understandable: Google holds around 80% of the desktop search market share in the US, so it's only fair Google has been most marketers' primary focus for a while.

-But what about the other third?
-35,6% of the search engine market is also impressively big — definitely bigger than something you could safely write off.
+But what about the remaining part?
+20% of the search engine market is also impressively big — definitely bigger than something you could safely write off.
 Here are my top 5 reasons why.

-That's ONE search engine with a THIRD of all desktop searches…
+That's ONE search engine with a FIFTH of all desktop searches…

-So, the main point is - together, Bing and Yahoo make up ~ 35% of the desktop search engine market.
-Which means that every third searcher will use either Yahoo or Bing instead of Google.
+Together Bing and Yahoo make up ~ 15% of the desktop search engine market.
+Which means that every fifth searcher will use either Yahoo or Bing instead of Google.

 But wait, did I say one search engine?